danmbrown/city-of-whispers/Moves.md

 If they have a clear reason to think your threat is not credible, they may choose to go along with you or not.
 They may also pick a consequence.

-Otherwise, they hold some amount of doubt about your credibility, roll +Influence.
+Otherwise, they think you *might* pose a threat: roll +Influence.

-On a hit, they believe you pose a credible threat.
-If they also face another credible threat from another party, they pick a strong reaction and a consequence.
+On a hit, they do believe you pose a credible threat:

+- If they face a credible threat from another party as well, they pick a **strong reaction** and a **consequence**.
-Otherwise, if they’re capable of carrying out your request:
+- Otherwise:

 **10+** They pick a weak reaction and a consequence **7 - 9** They pick a strong reaction and a consequence